KannagiR/ETH-AVAX-Module-3/README.md

    The recipient's balance is increased by _value.
    The total token supply is increased by _value.
    The Transfer event is emitted with address(0) as the from parameter, indicating that the tokens are minted into existence.

+ * `The setOwner function` allows the user to set itself as the owner so that he can mint functions as only the owner can mint function.
+   The function allows to set yourself the owner so that they can mint function to another address.

 ## needs
 make sure u created a locally hardhat network